Course overview

 Gain a competitive edge in the job market by studying the Bachelor of Arts/Bachelor of Science double degree.
 Complement your understanding of science with invaluable skills like critical thinking and strong communication and open a world of exciting career options once you graduate.

-You don’t need to have a defined career path mapped out when you start this combined course.
+You do not need to have a defined career path mapped out when you start this combined course.
 Choose from a wide range of science and arts study areas and discover what disciplines you love as you progress.

-The freedom to create your own study journey is a highlight of the course.
+The freedom to create your own study journey is a highlight of this course.
 So too is the extensive practical experience on offer.
 There are opportunities to gain a global perspective of arts with a range of international experiences.
-Plus, you will get hands-on training in world-class science labs and plenty of industry experience through community science projects and professional placements.
+Plus, you will get hands-on training in world-class science labs, and plenty of industry experience through community science projects and professional placements.

 Want to secure your future with a combined course that prepares you for work in any industry?